-The average bill value for 2018/19 is as calculated for our charge setting process for the charging year and set out in the average bill information provided to Ofwat in January 2018.
+The average bill value for 2018/19 is as calculated based on a latest forecast of charge multipliers (customer numbers by service and demand) and our published charges.
+This is in line with average bill information provided to Ofwat in January 2019.